robinvdheijden/MLOps-in-a-day-Tutorial-Guide/README.md

    ![Setup the Azure CLI task using the information above.](media/sc-devops-release-pipeline.png "Azure CLI Task Dialog")

-Please review the code in `aml_service/deploy.py`.
+Please review the code in `aml_service/deploy.py` by right clicking the Repos tab, opening the Repo in a new tab and navigating to the script.
 This step will read `eval_info.json` and if the evaluation step decided to deploy the new trained model, it will deploy the new model to production in an **Azure Kubernetes Service (AKS)** cluster.

 ### Task 8: Define Deployment Trigger